-David Gilmour interview: the past, the present, and the future of Pink Floyd
+"Our heyday was ninety-five per cent musically fulfilling and joyous and full of fun and laughter": David Gilmour on the past, the present and the future of Pink Floyd

-David Gilmour
+David Gilmour studio portrait

 Tucked away on the river bank in Hampton is an exotic houseboat called The Astoria.
-Charlie Chaplin spent a night on board in 1921, and remembered it as “rather an elaborate affair with mahogany panelling and state rooms for the guests.
+Charlie Chaplin spent a night on board in 1921, and remembered it as “rather an elaborate affair with mahogany panelling and staterooms for the guests.
 It was lit up with festoons of coloured lights.”

-In 1986 its upper-crust owner was approached by three stubbley individuals wearing T-shirts and was surprised – though delighted – when “one of these yobbos offered to buy it for cash”.
+In 1986 its upper-crust owner was approached by three stubbly individuals wearing T-shirts and was surprised – though delighted – when “one of these yobbos offered to buy it for cash”.
 At which point the next stage of this sumptuous craft’s life began with the installation of a recording studio.

 There are many words you might attach to The Astoria’s current proprietor, but ‘yobbo’ is most certainly not one of them.
-He has a poise and elegance about him, dressed from head to toe in black, a sense of grandeur, an appreciation of the finer things in life.
+David Gilmour has a poise and elegance about him, dressed from head to toe in black, a sense of grandeur, an appreciation of the finer things in life.
 His conversation, much like his music, is unhurried and thoughtful.
 At one moment he points out of the window – “Look at that, that’s a smart bit of kit!” – as the gleaming, gold-painted Royal Barge glides past on its way to Hampton Court.

 Last November came the release of Pink Floyd’s much-anticipated The Endless River.
 A series of soundscapes edited from out-takes from their 1994 album The Division Bell, it was, we were told, the final outing from Floyd.